-This will involve maternal and fetal surveillance (clinical, laboratory, and/or ultrasonographic) and management (e.g., antihypertensive therapy), as an integrated package of care based on current NICE CG107 care pathways (usual care).
-NICE guidelines state that, "...a consultant or specialist review of the individual case is essential and that a care plan should be developed to include the
+This will involve maternal and fetal surveillance (clinical, laboratory, and/or ultrasonographic) and management (e.g., antihypertensive therapy), as an integrated package of care based on current NICE NG133 care pathways (usual care).
+NICE guidelines state that, "...a consultant or specialist review of the individual case is essential and that a care plan should be developed to include the acceptable thresholds of all monitored variables for each pregnancy."
+Clinicians will be asked to follow these guidelines, with clear indication of the parameters that should prompt intervention by delivery for clinical need (e.g., refractory severe hypertension or pre-eclampsia(6)).

-7.3.
-Care in both groups
+7.3 Care in both groups